WhiteHatJoker/metrics-dashboard-grafana-prometheus-jaeger-kubernetes/README.md

 ## Describe SLO/SLI
 *TODO:* Describe, in your own words, what the SLIs are, based on an SLO of *monthly uptime* and *request response time*.

-The most well-known SLIs for the above SLOs would be:
-1. 98% website uptime per month
+Suppose we are a moving software company providing saas solutions to customers and our SLO is:
+We guarantee 99% software uptime every month and 90% of monthly requests in less than 200ms.

+To meet that objective we will measure SLIs for example at the end of one month:
+- At the end of January, we had a monthly CRM uptime of 100% so we exceeded our SLO here
-2. 90.5% of requests to backend service would respond in less than 200ms per month
+- 90.5% of January requests to backend service responded in less than 200ms Based on the numbers we got, we met the SLO we had.

 ## Creating SLI metrics.
 *TODO:* It is important to know why we want to measure certain metrics for our customer.
 Describe in detail 5 metrics to measure these SLIs.